creative-cri/Titanic_Project/README.md

 In the train doc we have full information and in the test we are missing survive or not, as this would be our task to predict it.

-1. part - analyse + compare data
+1. part: analyse + compare data